-The Council has decided to redesignate its Newcastle Airport equity instrument, previously held as available for sale assets under IAS39, as fair value through other comprehensive income under IFRS9 classifications.
+The Council redesignated its Newcastle Airport equity instrument, previously held as available for sale assets under IAS39, as fair value through other comprehensive income under IFRS9 classifications in 2018/19.
 This decision protects Council taxpayers from any future movements in the value of these shareholdings until such time as the shares are sold or released.
-In the Balance Sheet the £10.784m previously held in the available for sale reserve, in respect of Newcastle Airport, has been released and taken to the Financial Instruments Revaluation Reserve.
+In the Balance Sheet the £10.784m previously held in the available for sale reserve, in respect of Newcastle Airport, was released and taken to the financial instruments revaluation reserve.